zoka zola architecture + urban design 1737 west ohio street chicago IL 60622 t 312 491 9431 f 312 491 9432 info@zokazola.com

 If you wish to join us

-Please send five to twenty pages (printed - do not send via e-mail) illustrating a range of your work, including your resume and references to
+Please send five to twenty pages (via e-mail, pdf format, not to exceed 8MB) illustrating a range of your work, including your resume and references to

 Your experience in our office will qualify as an internship for the EU licenses or IDP in USA.